nickShengY/stock-analysis/README.md

-# Financial Equity Dashboard with Tableau
+# Financial Equity (Dow Jones 30 Industrial Equities) Dashboard with Tableau

 This repository hosts an interactive financial equity dashboard meticulously crafted using Tableau.
 The visualization techniques employed in this project provide a comprehensive perspective into the multifaceted realm of equity data and present a holistic view of financial market dynamics.